 The good news is choosing a domain name doesn’t have to take forever.
 I’ve searched high and low for the best domain name generators to save you time!

-#1: Shopify Business Name Generator
+#1: Shopify Business Domain Name Generator

 Shopify’s business name generator isn’t just for businesses.
 They suggest domain names that suit your needs.
 When you start off using the Shopify business name generator you’ll be asked to enter a keyword.
 This keyword should have something to do with your website or business.
 For example, if you run a bakery, your keyword might be cupcakes.